Capital One on AWS

 Capital One Completes Migration from Data Centers to AWS, Becomes First US Bank to Announce Going All In on the Cloud

 Capital One exited eight on-premises data centers by migrating to AWS, transforming the customer experience in the process.
 Founded in 1994, the “digital bank” uses technology to help its customers succeed.
-Capital One scaled its technology team to 11,000, adding software engineers and developers to build innovative customer experiences using AWS services such as Amazon EC2, Amazon RDS, and AWS Lambda.
+Capital One scaled its technology team to 11,000 members, adding software engineers and developers to build innovative customer experiences using AWS services such as Amazon Elastic Compute Cloud (Amazon EC2), Amazon Relational Database Service (Amazon RDS), and AWS Lambda.

 We have successfully exited all of our data centers and gone all in on AWS, enabling instant provisioning of architecture and rapid innovation.
 We are now able to manage data at a much larger scale and unlock the power of machine learning to deliver enhanced customer experiences.
 On AWS, our technology teams are freed to focus on what they do best: building great software and delivering innovation to our customers."